Work90210/CryptoWave/docs/01-overview/support-contacts.md

 ## 4. Self-Service Resources

-*   **Documentation:** The project documentation is available, written in Markdown and managed via a version control system.
+*   **Documentation:** The project documentation is available, utilizing Markdown rendered through a static site generator or directly within version control platforms.
 [S1]
 *   **API Documentation:** Comprehensive API documentation is available, detailing functionalities, endpoints, and error handling mechanisms.
 [S12, S13, S16, S17, S18, S19, S20]

 TODO: FAQ and troubleshooting guides, community forums and discussions, and knowledge base articles are not specified in the provided context.

 ## 5. Support Procedures

-TODO: Procedures for reporting issues effectively, information to include in requests, priority levels and triage process, and follow-up and resolution tracking are not specified in the provided context.
+TODO: Procedures for reporting issues effectively, information to include in requests, priority levels and triage process, and follow-up and resolution tracking are not detailed in the provided context.

 ## SOURCES